-The following table sets for th the potential aggregate ownership interest through the holding of equity-based incentives of the Group Leadership Team in office, including the President and CEO, as of December 31, 2020:
+The following table sets forth the potential aggregate ownership interest through the holding of equity-based incentives of the Group Leadership Team in office, including the President and CEO, as of December 31, 2020:

-Shares receivable through performance shares at grant Shares receivable through performance shares at maximum (4) Shares receivable through restricted shares Number of equity awards held by the Group Leadership Team (1) 7 380 503 14 761 006 1 897 548 % of the outstanding shares (2) 0.13% 0.26% 0.03% % of the total outstanding equity incentives (per instrument) (3) 7.42% 7.42% 41.91%
+Shares receivable Shares receivable through performance through performance Shares receivable through restricted shares at grant shares at maximum (4) shares Number of equity awards held by the Group Leadership Team (1) 7 380 503 14 761 006 1 897 548 % of the outstanding shares (2) 0.13 % 0.26 % 0.03 % % of the total outstanding equity incentives (per instrument) (3) 7.42 % 7.42 % 41.91 %

-(1) Includes the 17 members of the Group Leadership Team in office as of December 31, 2020.

-(2) The percentages are calculated in relation to the outstanding number of shares and total voting rights of Nokia as of December 31, 2020, excluding shares held by Nokia Group.
-No member of the

-(c) The percentages are calculated in relation to the outstanding number of shares and outing ingrits of notical as of beceffield as 1, 2020, excluding shares need by notical around notice in the outstanding equity incentives per instrument.
-(3) The percentages are calculated in relation to the total outstanding equity incentives per instrument.
+- Includes the 17 members of the Group Leadership Team in office as of December 31, 2020.
+The percentages are calculated in relation to the outstanding number of shares and total voting rights of Nokia as of December 31, 2020, excluding shares held by Nokia Group.
+No member of the Group Leadership Team owns more than 1% of the outstanding Nokia shares. - (3) The percentages are calculated in relation to the total outstanding equity incentives per instrument.
 (4) At maximum performance, under the performance share plans outstanding as of December 31, 2020, the payout would be 200% and the table reflects this potential maximum payout.
-The restriction period for the performance share plans outstanding as of December 31, 2020, the payout would be 200% and the table reflects this potential maximum payout.
-The restriction period for the performance share plans 018 performance.
+The restriction period for the performance share plan 2018 ended on December 31, 2020 and Nokia's performance against the performance criteria set out in the plan rules, was above the threshold performance.
 The settlement to the participants under the performance share 2018 plan took place in February 2021.